xiaoqi-7/spc/readme.md

   @2 number of pairs
   @3 query file name
   @4 tree-width allowed
-Note: `qd/` folder is necessary, the query pairs are stored in `qd/`.
+Note: `qd/` folder is necessary, the generated query pairs are stored in `qd/`.
 Details are shown in the code.